BOAT ENTRIES NOW CLOSED

 PLEASE NOTE: Advance bookings are now open.
-Vintage and Classic cars will always be welcome to attend, space permitting, at the daily rate of £15 including driver.
+Vintage and Classic cars will always be welcome to attend, space permitting, at the daily rate of £19 covering car driver ONLY.

 Additional passengers must purchase their own tickets either on the gate or online.